bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

         Enter a path to the storage.

 - *Headers*
 	Enter extra HTTP headers.
-The values in the object must be of String type only.
+The values in the JSON format must be of a String type only.

 .. note:: Required fields are marked with an asterisk (*)

-Click «Create» at the bottom and see the service is in the list of services now.
+Click «Create» below and you will see that the service appeared in the services list.
 Details of a service are displayed to the right when clicking the service in the list.

 .. figure:: _static/ServicesList1.png

 Click "Cancel" to drop all the specified settings.
 The service will not be created then.

-In the list of services the following actions can be performed:
+You can perform the following actions on each service in the list:

-1. **View** service` name and description, the date of creation.
+1. **View** service`s name and description, the date of creation.

 2. **View** a provider for the service and get the provider`s information in a pop-up window by clicking at the active provider`s name in the «Provider» column.